gihr000/gihr000.github.io/_posts/2019-04-24-click-on-phising-emails.md

 Look into both emails and check if you can find something wrong.
 That’s right.
 I’ve switched the places of two characters.
 I can tell you, a lot of people fell for this and clicked on the attached extension.

 Hackers love this.
-Misplacing one character in the domain name or in the username is one of the most common tactics hackers utilize to do <a title="Spear phishing" href= "https://onlinecorpus.com/2019/04/23/spear-phishing-attacks/">spear phishing</a> campaigns or whaing.
+Misplacing one character in the domain name or in the username is one of the most common tactics hackers utilize to do <a title="Spear phishing" href="https://onlinecorpus.com/2019/04/23/spear-phishing-attacks/">spear phishing</a> campaigns or whaing.
 It’s a low risk, high profit strategy that, if executed correctly, gives a lot of leverage to the hackers.

 This kind of attack is almost uncatchable.
 Imagine you have an inbox full of a hundred emails per day.
 And you’ve got to verify every time that the email address is the correct one.
 That’s complete madness.
 A waste of time.